Mama’s hands remind me of sweet figs of the summer.

 Yes, because mama comes alive in the kitchen.

-Feeding people is her lifeline, and so she cries out: take me home to my kitchen, please.
+Feeding people is her lifeline, and so she calls out: take me to my kitchen, please.

-The place where people sit and fall in love with her and her work.
+It is the place where people fall in love with her and her work.

 This is mama.